 About the TOML Formatter & Validator

-What makes this tool the best for the job is its instant feedback.
-As you type, it continuously checks your syntax.
-If it finds an error, it tells you exactly what's wrong and on which line.
-If your code is valid, it automatically pretty-prints it in the output box with standardized indentation and spacing.
-The entire process happens securely in your browser, so your configuration data is never uploaded to our servers.
+The best thing about this tool is that it gives you feedback right away.
+It verifies your syntax all the time as you type.
+If it finds an error, it tells you what the error is and where it is.
+If your code is correct, it will automatically pretty-print it in the output box with normal spacing and indentation.
+The whole process takes place safely in your browser, so your configuration data is never sent to our servers.

 How to Use the Tool